Can I get a Mortgage with a Debt Management Plan (DMP)?

 To be able to obtain one, you’ll need to pay your usual bills like your mortgage, rent and utilities.
 Then you’ll also need to contribute to your non-priority debts.

-As DMPs are not legally binding, you can cancel an arrangement any time.
+As DMPs are not legally binding, you can cancel an arrangement at any time[2].
 There’s also no legal obligation for you to avoid taking out more credit.

 An introduction to Bad Credit Mortgages